nsharma3150/nsharma3150.github.io/_pages/about.md

 My work focuses on two complementary areas:

 **Steering Vectors for Knowledge Access**: Developing activation engineering techniques using tuned lens, logit lens, causal tracing, and activation patching to localize domain-specific knowledge representations across model layers.
-Analyzing attribute extraction rates and layer-wise knowledge evolution through hook-based interventions to identify targetable directions for systematic model control.
+Recent work (submitted to Mech Interp Workshop, ICML 2026) systematically compares residual stream, MLP output, and attention output components across all layers of three 7–9B models, finding that MLP-output steering dominates for factual axes (45% mean rank improvement) while attention outperforms MLP for behavioral axes such as toxicity—establishing component choice as a meaningful, axis-dependent design decision.

 **Domain-Specific LLM Evaluation**: Created a deterministic pipeline for contamination-free benchmark generation from raw corpora, tested on large-scale datasets (arXiv: 1.56M documents, M2D2: 8.5B tokens).
+Recent work (submitted to ARR May 2026/EMNLP) exposes a format-sensitive failure mode of cloze-style evaluation—MCQ completion—where prompt phrasing alone shifts downstream accuracy by several points and the effect is strongest on medical questions and newer models.
 Currently extending this framework to medical and mental health domains with focus on safety-critical evaluation and data contamination effects.

 ## 💡 Research Philosophy